opencv/opencv_attic/android/service/doc/StaticHelper.rst

 Helper class provides implementation of static OpenCV initialization.
 All OpenCV libraries must be included to application package.

-.. note:: This is imternal class.
+.. note:: This is internal class.
 Does not use it directly.
 Use OpenCVLoader.initDebug() instead!

 int initOpenCV()
 ----------------